In Brief

 While the Grandmothers’ success story has become internationally renowned, Tidball-Binz feels they have not received adequate recognition for their pioneering vision and its ongoing impact on human rights investigations and humanitarian action worldwide.

 “Today this feels obvious,” he says.
 “We’ve all seen TV shows where people are gathering genetic samples from crime scenes, stuff like that.
-But in the earlier 1980s no one thought like that.
+But in the early 1980s no one thought like that.
 It was these women who had the vision, and who pushed to make it actually happen.
 And this is still not fully recognized, even in the human rights world.
 This year’s 40th anniversary of the Argentine Forensic Anthropology Team is a wonderful occasion to honor the Grandmother’s contribution to forensic science and human rights.
 An event at UChicago will be a wonderful chance to give them their due.”

 Tidball-Binz looks forward to sharing the Grandmother’s story with an audience from across UChicago.
 “We all work in niches,” he says.
-“And I’m a firm believer that it’s important to get outside of those niches and talk and encounter ideas we wouldn’t encounter otherwise, like such as the synergy between forensic science and law that the Grandmothers recognized 40 years ago.
+“And I’m a firm believer that it’s important to get outside of those niches and talk and encounter ideas we wouldn’t encounter otherwise, such as the synergy between forensic science and law that the Grandmothers recognized 40 years ago.
 This is why I’m happy to be working with the Pozen Center, because this is very much how they approach human rights.”